universal-ctags/ctags/docs/testing.rst

 	:depth: 3
 	:local:

-It it difficult for us to know syntax of all languages supported in ctags.
-Test facility and test cases are quite import for maintaining ctags in limited resources.
+It is difficult for us to know syntax of all languages supported in ctags.
+Test facility and test cases are quite important for maintaining ctags with limited resources.

 .. toctree::
 	:maxdepth: 2